 The Carrot and the Stick: Bank Bailouts and the Disciplining Role of Board Appointments

-We empirically examine the Capital Purchase Program (CPP) used by the US gov- ernment to bail out distressed banks with equity infusions during the Great Recession.
-We find strong evidence that a feature of the CPP – the government’s ability to ap- point independent directors on the board of an assisted bank that missed six dividend payments to the Treasury – helped attenuate bailout-related moral hazard.
-Banks were averse to these appointments – the empirical distribution of missed payments exhibits a sharp discontinuity at five.
-Director appointments by the Treasury led to improved bank performance, lower CEO pay, and higher stock market valuations.
+We empirically examine the Capital Purchase Program (CPP) used by the US government to bail out distressed banks and its implications for regulatory policy.
+We ﬁnd strong evidence that a feature of the CPP – the government’s ability to appoint independent directors on the board of an assisted bank that missed six dividend payments to Treasury – had a signiﬁcant eﬀect on bank behavior.
+Banks were averse to these appointments – the empirical distribution of missed payments exhibits a sharp discontinuity at ﬁve.
+Director appointments by Treasury were associated with improved bank performance and lower CEO pay.

 JEL Classification: G01, G2, G28, G38, H81

 Suggested Citation: Suggested Citation